raziell74/oli-backend-core/README.md

-# oli-backend-core
+# Oli Core Backend API

-API backend that will handle core functionality of the OLI platform
+API backend that handles the core functionality of the OLI platform